Lobbyist Tim Meenan

 8. DIRECT HEALTH CARE PASSES HOUSE FLOOR HB7/SB1520

 HB7 by Duggan amends direct primary care agreements and primary care providers/services references in statute to instead refer to "direct health care agreements."
 The bill was amended in its first committee the Health Market Reform Subcommittee on March 7 to include dental providers.
 This week the bill passed off the House floor and now awaits its Senate companion.
 Meanwhile, SB1520 by Bean was referred to the Banking and Insurance, Health Policy, and Rules Committees.
 The bill passed the Senate Banking and Insurance committee in week 3 and then Senate Health Policy on April 1st.
 The bills passed its last stop the Rules committee on April 17th and is heading to the Senate floor.
-This language is also part of an Omnibus Health Bill, SB7078 by Harrell which has passed its first committee Health Policy and awaits a stop in the Appropriations Subcommittee on Health and Human Services.
+This language is also part of an Omnibus Health Bill, SB7078 by Harrell, which was substituted on the Senate floor on April 26th for HB843.

 9. PRICE TRANSPARENCY HB935/SB1560